JonnieFiveBikes/HCL_Commerce_Store/docs/build.md

 2. in `.env` file, replace `REACT_APP_STORENAME` with your app name, this is fallback environment variable, it is used unless there is no this variable defined in `.env.development` or `.env.production` file.
 More details, please refer to [Adding Development Environment Variables In .env](https://create-react-app.dev/docs/adding-custom-environment-variables#adding-development-environment-variables-in-env)
 3. in `assets` folder, rename or copy folder `emerald`, `sapphire` to new app name. **NOTE**: To avoid potential issue with different operating system, the folder name is using lowercase app name.
 Replace the static asset in folder, for example images, with new app specific assets.
 4. CSS theme.
 In `src/themes` folder,
-   1. rename or create file `appa-theme.js`, `appb-theme.js`.
+   1. create file `appa-theme.ts`, `appb-theme.ts`.
-   2. locate and open `index.js` file, make following update:
+   2. locate and open `index.ts` file, make following update:
       ```diff
-      - import Emerald from "./emerald-theme";
+      - import {
+      -    emeraldTheme as Emerald,
+      -    sapphireTheme as Sapphire,
-      - import Sapphire from "./sapphire-theme";
+      -  } from "@hcl-commerce-store-sdk/react-component";
       - const themes = { Emerald, Sapphire };
       + import AppA from "./appa-theme";
       + import AppB from "./appb-theme";